-Revenge can be a touchy subject, but one man took it to a whole new level and used bed bugs as a new mode of bio warfare.
+Revenge can be a touchy subject.
+One man took it to a whole new level and used bed bugs as a mode of bio warfare.

 Frustrations from bed bugs

-Bed bugs are no laughing matter, and if you have them in your apartment and home, they can be very difficult to get rid of.
-One such instance happened to a man in Augusta, and he decided to take out his frustrations in a rather unique way.
+Bed bugs are no laughing matter.
+If you have them in your apartment or home, they can be very difficult to get rid of.
+This happened to a man in Augusta, and he decided to take out his frustrations in a rather unique way.

-Unfortunately bed bugs aren’t really an issue you can tackle on your own, and in most cases, you are going to need to hire a pest control service to take care of them.
-Bed bugs are one of the most hardy pests there are, and they are getting more and more difficult to get rid of.
+Bed bugs aren’t really an issue you can tackle on your own.
+In most cases, you are going to need to hire a pest control service to take care of them.
+Bed bugs are one of the most durable pests around, and they are getting more and more difficult to eradicate.

 Bed bugs are continually getting more resistant to various pesticide treatments, and many treatments have become ineffective.
-In many cases, when bed bugs come into play in an apartment complex setting, it falls on the landlords responsibility to take care of the issue.
+In many cases, when bed bugs appear in an apartment complex, responsibility falls on the landlord to resolve the issue.

-One man went to the city to complain that the landlord had not taken care of the issue in a timely manner and said that he was forced to move out to escape the bed bugs.
-The city then had informed the new apartment management of a possible bed bug issue from their new tenant and unfortunately the new apartment told the man he couldn’t live there in order to keep the bed bug issues from spreading.
+One man went to the city to complain about bed bugs in his apartment.
+He said he was forced to move out because his landlord didn’t take care of it.
+The city informed the new apartment management of a possible bed bug issue from their tenant.
+The new apartment told the man he couldn’t live there in order to keep the bed bug issue from spreading.

-Fearing being homeless, the man went back to city hall to try and get some sort of housing, but when he didn’t qualify to get government assistance he decided to use bed bugs as a form of revenge and biological warfare.
+Fearing being homeless, the man went back to city hall to get some sort of housing.
+When he didn’t qualify for assistance, he decided to use bed bugs as a form of revenge and biological warfare.

-He released a cup filled with hundreds of bed bugs into city hall and then whole building was shut down to avoid spread of the pests.
+He released a cup filled with hundreds of bed bugs into city hall.
+The result was the whole building being shut down to avoid spread of the pests.
 It was good that the city officials did this, as bed bugs can spread very quickly and if not contained could have created an even greater outbreak.

 Why this bed bug attack matters to you